Church in Crisis

 The Newman Center has hosted three listening sessions during the 2018-19 year to discuss the clergy abuse crisis and answer questions.
 At this time, no more sessions are being planned.
 However, we are always here to listen and support our community.
 Please feel free to contact the Paulist Fathers or Pastoral Staff at any time.

-The Newman Center recently hosted Michael Mack’s “powerful” (Washington Post) and “magnificent” (New York Theatre Guide) one-man, 90-minute play Conversations with My Molester: A Journey of Faith.
+In April 2019, the Newman Center hosted Michael Mack’s “powerful” (Washington Post) and “magnificent” (New York Theatre Guide) one-man, 90-minute play Conversations with My Molester: A Journey of Faith.
 Mack's boyhood dream of becoming a Catholic priest ended when his pastor first invited him to the rectory.
 This play is Mack's spiritual autobiography – a true story of trespass, grace, and the odyssey of healing that led him back to the Catholic Church.
 His multiple prize-winning work has been praised by secular and religious sources alike.
 A post-show discussion followed featuring Michael Mack and clergy.
 For more information, please visit michaelmacklive.com.

 Michael Mack on WOSU's All Sides with Ann Fisher